jo11he/GsdAnalysis_QGIS3/README.md

 sort of analysis.
 This is where the QGIS plugins Line of Sight Analysis and GSD Analysis can be valuable tools.
 They enable to analyse the terrain of operation from the office which saves time in the field and can be used to convince authorities of the benefits of a desired take-off location.

+This plugin (GsdAnalysis) enables GSD computation for user-specified optical payloads at a constant flight altitude w.r.t. the take-off location.
-As a bonus it looks super awesome… Have fun!
+As a bonus the results look super awesome… Have fun!

 Prerequisites:
 - Have a working version of Python 3.6 installed on your system (Python 3.7 was not